ZewenShen/hdp/PROGRESS.md

 ## Progress

 Explored maximum principle in depth.
 Computed the error bound for the n dim inhomogeneous Black-Scholes equation.
 Learned basic discrete fourier transformation.

+# 10.8

+## Progress

+Learned regular/discrete Fourier transform and FFT.
+Learned the characteristic function of probability densities.
+Read Option valuation using the fast Fourier transform (Carr & Madan) using Efficient Options Pricing Using the Fast Fourier Transform as supplementary material.
+Implemented Carr & Madan method for 1D European option.

+### Why log transform of S when Fourier time stepping is used
+Such that we can get a constant variable PDE, which will be the target of Fourier time stepping method.
+And theoretically, the target function should be defined on R to make it Fourier transformable.

+### Fourier transform & Fourier inverse transform are basically the same thing.
+If we did the inverse trans first, the resulting function will also be in the frequency domain

+### TODO: Why 0 point must be picked in DFT?

+### Idea of Carr-Madan method
+If the characteristic function of the density function is known, we can give the fourier transformed option price in an analytical form.
+Then we can do FFT to transform it back to real price.

+### The complex part of approximated solution
+Mathematically speaking, there would be no complex part, since Fourier + Fourier inverse give the original option price, which is real.
+But truncation error would possibly lead to complex number.
+In this case, we just discard it.

+### Time complexity of Carr-Madan
+Let dimension be d.
+Then the complexity would be $O(N^d\log N)$, while the FDM complexity (assuming tridiagonal matrix) is $O(N^{2d})$.